pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ### NL segmentation

 ## Fitting one file (a plate)
-The next three functions work directly on a file.
+The next  functions work directly on a file.
 So in this case are mandatory the .csv of data and annotation (see  [Data and annotation formatting](#data) ).
 Aslo in XXXXX the user can download an examples of data and annotation.

 ### Plot one file